Skipping breakfast might boost muscle building, small study suggests

 Summary

-This study looked at whether fasting for about 16 hours overnight, instead of the usual 10 hours, changes how the body uses food for energy and builds muscle protein.
+This study looked at whether fasting for about 16 hours overnight (instead of the usual 10) changes how the body handles food and builds muscle.
 Nine healthy young men took part.
-Researchers measured blood sugar, insulin, and muscle protein building after a protein drink to see if a longer fast makes muscles more sensitive to nutrients.
+Researchers measured blood sugar, insulin, and muscle protein building after a protein drink.
+The goal was to understand if longer daily fasting periods have health benefits.

 Disclaimer